Residency in Portugal

 Residency in Portugal Unless you can prove that you were settled (living permanently) in Portugal before 31/12/20 Britons must now apply for a visa if you want to move stay for longer than 90 days or move there.

-The D7 visa is an option - also known as the ‘retirement’ and ‘passive income’ visa - is available to anyone who can prove they have a form of income for outside Portugal: a pension, salary from remote working for a company based in the UK, rental income or freelance work.
+The D7 visa is an option - also known as the ‘retirement’ and ‘passive income’ visa - available to anyone who can prove they have a form of income for outside Portugal: a pension, salary from remote working for a company based in the UK, rental income or freelance work.

 If you are hoping to work in Portugal you must apply for a different type of visa - a work permit - providing a business plan for approval; or your employer applies.
 A D2 Visa is for entrepreneurs and self-employed people - begin the application process at the UK Portuguese Consulates.
+There is also a Digital Nomad Visa, introduced in 2022, for those people who wish to spend a few months working in Portugal.

 Golden Visa